What Hyundai certified collision repair actually means

 Does using a non-certified shop void my Hyundai warranty?

-The federal Magnuson-Moss Warranty Act generally prevents manufacturers from voiding a warranty solely because an independent shop performed the repair.
-However, if a non-certified shop performs an improper structural repair that causes a subsequent problem, Hyundai may have grounds to deny a related warranty claim.
-A certified Hyundai body shop eliminates this ambiguity, repairs are documented and performed to Hyundai's specifications.
+The Magnuson-Moss Warranty Act generally prevents manufacturers from voiding warranties just because an independent shop did the work.
+But if a non-certified shop does improper structural repairs that cause subsequent problems, Hyundai may have grounds to deny related warranty claims.
+A certified shop eliminates that ambiguity through documented, specification-compliant repairs.

 Can I take my Hyundai to any body shop if my insurance has a preferred network?

 In most states, yes.
 Car owners generally have the legal right to choose their own repair facility.
-The insurer may recommend its Direct Repair Program shops, but it cannot typically require the car owner to use them.
-A certified Hyundai repair shop is a legitimate choice that the insurer should accommodate, though there may be some back-and-forth on parts and labor costs.
+Insurers can recommend DRP shops, but they can't require them.
+Certified Hyundai repair shops are legitimate choices that insurers need to accommodate, though cost discussions about OEM parts may come up.

-These are two separate but complementary designations.
-I-CAR Gold Class is a shop-wide training credential, it means all technicians in the shop maintain ongoing technical training through the Inter-Industry Conference on Auto Collision Repair.
-Hyundai certification is vehicle-specific; it means the shop has met Hyundai's specific requirements for training, equipment, and parts standards for its models.
-A shop can hold one without the other, though the strongest certified Hyundai repair shops will typically carry both.
+These are separate but complementary.
+I-CAR Gold Class is a shop-wide training credential — it means all technicians maintain ongoing technical training.
+Hyundai certification is vehicle-specific: the shop meets Hyundai's requirements for training, equipment, and parts standards.
+A shop can hold one without the other, though the best certified Hyundai shops typically carry both.

 Will a Hyundai certified shop cost more than a regular body shop?

-The repair cost at a certified shop may be higher, primarily because OEM parts cost more than aftermarket alternatives and because certified technicians carry higher labor rates that reflect their specialized training and equipment investment.
+Often, yes.
+Primarily because OEM parts cost more than aftermarket alternatives, and certified technicians command higher labor rates that reflect their specialized training and equipment investment.
 The difference varies by repair type and market.
-For structural repairs or repairs to vehicles with active safety systems, the additional cost is often justified by the precision of the repair and the documentation it produces.
+For structural repairs or vehicles with active safety systems, the additional cost is often worth it for the precision and documentation you get.

 How do I know if a Hyundai shop is actually currently certified?

-The most reliable method is to search Hyundai Motor America's official certified collision center locator on hyundaiusa. com.
+The most reliable method is Hyundai Motor America's official certified collision center locator at hyundaiusa.com.
 Hyundai updates this list as shops enter and exit the program.
-Car owners can also ask the shop directly for a copy of its current Hyundai certification documentation, a legitimately certified shop will provide this without hesitation.
+You can also ask shops directly for current Hyundai certification documentation — legitimate certified shops produce this without hesitation.

 Does Hyundai certification cover all models, including electric vehicles like the Ioniq?

 Hyundai's certification program covers its passenger vehicle lineup, but shops may hold certifications for specific vehicle lines or technologies.
-Hyundai EV models, particularly the Ioniq 5 and Ioniq 6, involve high-voltage battery systems that require additional technician qualifications.
-Car owners with EV models should specifically ask whether the shop is trained and equipped to handle high-voltage system repairs and whether its certification extends to Hyundai's electric vehicle lineup.
-Not all certified Hyundai collision centers are equally equipped for EV-specific repairs.
+The Ioniq 5 and Ioniq 6 involve high-voltage battery systems that require additional technician qualifications.
+If you drive an EV, ask specifically whether the shop is trained and equipped for high-voltage system repairs and whether their certification extends to Hyundai's electric vehicle lineup.
+Not all certified Hyundai shops are equally set up for EV-specific work.